Link to the All Hazards Guide pages on this site

 • Creating wildfire buffers around development in vulnerable areas.

-• Public information and outreach programs that educate the community on disaster risk,
+• Public information and outreach programs that educate the community on disaster risk, preparedness, and mitigation.

 Click to read the 2022 Lee County Joint Unified Local Mitigation Strategy.